glideapps/security-bench/README.md

 ## How It Works

 1. **Test Discovery**: The evaluator scans the `tests/` directory for applications
-2. **Prompt Construction**: For each test, it combines:
+2. **Prompt Construction**: For each test, it sends three separate messages:
    - The SPEC.md's Prompt section (schema and requirements)
    - The evaluation prompt from `evaluation-prompt.txt`
    - The code fragment from the test file
-3. **LLM Evaluation**: Sends the combined prompt to the specified model via OpenRouter
+3. **LLM Evaluation**:
+   - Sends the combined prompt to the specified model via OpenRouter
+   - Uses structured JSON output for consistent responses
+   - Processes up to 5 concurrent API requests per application
 4. **Result Storage**: Stores the model's assessment and explanation in SQLite
-5. **Reporting**: Generates HTML reports with accuracy metrics by model and application
+5. **Reporting**: Generates HTML reports with:
+   - Overall statistics and accuracy percentages
+   - Results grouped by model and application
+   - Individual pages for each test file with full details

 ## Database Schema